-Report Date 18 December 2013 system and sent to the borrower at approximately day 15 and day 30.
-The Bank's internal rating system is used to monitor the loan including updates to the rating and helps to set the appropriate workout strategy.
-Once legal proceedings are initiated generally after a loan is officially classified as a default and all previous attempts at an out-of-court resolution have been exhausted.
+Report Date 15 May 2014 managed through the local branch.
+Automated, standard letters are generated through the servicing system and sent to the borrower at approximately day 15 and day 30.
+The Bank's internal rating system is used to monitor the loan, including updates to the rating and helps to set the appropriate workout strategy.
+Legal proceedings are initiated generally after a loan is officially classified as a default and all previous attempts at an out-of-court resolution have been exhausted.